Laced weed is another way to describe cannabis that has been altered with another substance.

 - Grow your own.
 There is no better way to know that weed is grown right and clean than doing it yourself

-The easiest way to avoid laced weed is to grow your own bud or get a COA on legal cannabis products.
+There’s no foolproof way to tell if your weed is laced.
+The easiest way to avoid it grow your own bud or get a COA on legal cannabis products.
 But this isn’t always possible, so it’s important to be aware of the rare but potential risks.
 Consume cannabis mindfully and avoid products when you don’t know where they’re coming from.
 Monitor your dosage when trying new products and remember don’t freak out; cases of laced cannabis are few and far between.

 - Hawkins KA, Schwartz-Thompson J, Kahane AI.
 Abuse of formaldehyde-laced marijuana may cause dysmnesia.
 J Neuropsychiatry Clin Neurosci.
 1994;6(1):67. doi:10.1176/jnp.6.1.67b